 a.
 Changes in parent company policies or in major shareholders could affect the Yahoo Japan Group's business.

-With SoftBank Group Corp. as the parent company, the Yahoo Japan Group provides Internet portal service in Japan under the Yahoo! brand name provided by Yahoo!
-Inc. The business relationships between the Yahoo Japan Group and the various associated business partners such as SoftBank Group Corp. and Yahoo!
-Inc. are favorable.
-Moving forward, we intend to maintain these favorable relationships.
+With SoftBank Group Corp. as the parent company and Yahoo!
+Inc. as the owner of the Yahoo! brand name, it is to be expected that the Yahoo Japan Group has good business relationships with the various associated business partners of SoftBank Group Corp. and Yahoo!
+Inc. Moving forward, we intend to maintain these relationships.
 It is possible, however, that our services or business contracts could be affected, or relationships with associated business partners transformed, as a result either of changes in the business strategies of certain companies or of changes in important shareholders, most notably the parent company and other major investors in the Company.
 Such changes could adversely affect our businesses in various ways.